Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 \subsection{Finite dimensional algebras}

 The reader is referred to~\cite{assem,benson,AuslanderReiten,curtis} for background on the modern theory of finite dimensional algebras.
+A reference for homological algebra is~\cite{CartanEilenberg}.
 We summarize here what we need for this paper.
 For this subsection, we fix a field $\Bbbk$ and all $\Bbbk$-algebras are assumed unital and finite dimensional (except path algebras of non-acyclic quivers).
 All modules will be assumed unitary.
 A $\Bbbk$-algebra $A$ is said to be \emph{split} if its semisimple quotient $A/\rad(A)$ is isomorphic to a direct product of matrix algebras over $\Bbbk$ or, equivalently, each simple $A$-module is absolutely irreducible.
 In particular, if $\Bbbk$ is algebraically closed, then all finite dimensional $\Bbbk$-algebras are split.

 A $\Bbbk$-algebra is \emph{basic} if $A/\rad(A)$ is isomorphic to a direct product of division rings.
 Consequently, $A$ is split basic if and only if $A/\rad(A)\cong \Bbbk^n$ for some $n\geq 1$ or, in other words, $A$ is split basic if and only if every simple $A$-module is one-dimensional.
 Every split finite dimensional algebra over $\Bbbk$ is Morita equivalent to a unique (up to isomorphism) split basic algebra.
-Therefore, the representation theory of finite dimensional algebras over an algebraically closed field can be reduced to the case of split basic algebras.
 Recall that two algebras are \emph{Morita equivalent} if their module categories are equivalent.
+Therefore, the representation theory of finite dimensional algebras over an algebraically closed field can be reduced to the case of (split) basic algebras.

 An $A$-module $M$ is \emph{indecomposable} if it cannot be expressed as a direct sum of proper submodules.
-The Krull-Schmidt theorem guarantees that every finite dimensional $A$-module can be expressed as a direct sum of indecomposables and the number of indecomposable summands isomorphic to a given indecomposable module is independent of the decomposition.
+The Krull-Schmidt theorem guarantees that every finite dimensional $A$-module can be expressed as a direct sum of indecomposables and that the number of indecomposable summands isomorphic to a given indecomposable module is independent of the decomposition.
 In particular, the regular $A$-module can be expressed as

 where the $P_i$ are projective indecomposable modules and, moreover, each projective indecomposable $A$-module is isomorphic to some $P_i$.
 Furthermore, we can find a complete set of orthogonal primitive idempotents $e_1,\ldots, e_r$ such that $P_i=Ae_i$ for $i=1,\ldots, r$ and all complete sets of orthogonal primitive idempotents arise in this way.
 Moreover, any two complete sets of orthogonal primitive idempotents are conjugate by an element of the group of units of the algebra.
 Recall that a non-zero idempotent $e\in A$ is \emph{primitive} if $e=e_1+e_2$ with $e_1,e_2$ orthogonal idempotents implies $e_1=0$ or $e_2=0$.